-- Member's geographic groupings (residential zip code, rurality, and whether the member resides in a primary care or mental health professional shortage area) attributed based on methods described in this report shall be reported in MEMBER_RES_ZIP, MEM_RURALITY, MEM_ZIP_PC_HPSA, and MEM_ZIP_MH_HPSA. - 6.
-The remaining variables capture the shortest driving time from the member's residence to the closest provider in each "PNA Provider Category" and are captured using variables that begin with "TIME". - Q) In Section 4, the Health Plan shall qualitatively evaluate any gaps in its provider network and describe its strategies to addressing or closing those gaps.
+- Member's geographic groupings (residential zip code, rurality, and whether the member resides in a primary care or mental health professional shortage area) attributed based on methods described in this report shall be reported in MEMBER_RES_ZIP, MEM RURALITY, MEM ZIP PC HPSA, and MEM ZIP MH HPSA. - 6.
+The remaining variables capture the shortest driving time from the member's residence to the closest provider in each "PNA Provider Category" and are captured using variables that begin with "TIME". - 7.
+Only include member address if the full address is available.

+Do not submit incomplete addresses. - M) In Section 3, the Health Plan shall qualitatively evaluate any gaps in its provider network and describe its strategies to addressing or closing those gaps.

 - A) DHS shall use the following KPIs to evaluate Health Plan performance.
 KPIs will be parsed by urban, rural and statewide settings. - B) KPIs based on the physical network alone: - 1.
-Minimum required contracted Hospitals per island for all islands served - Percentage of PCPs (serving adults) who do not exceed the Provider-Member Ratio standards - 3.
-Percentage of PCPs (serving children) who do not exceed the Provider-Member Ratio standards - 4.
-Occupancy of LTSS settings nearing or exceeding capacity for any of the following settings: Adult Day Care/Adult Day Health, Assisted Living Facilities/E-ARCH, CCFFH, Nursing Facilities, or Respite Care Facilities
+Minimum required contracted Hospitals per island for all islands served - 2.
+Percentage of PCPs (serving adults) who do not exceed the Provider-Member Ratio standards - 3.
+Percentage of PCPs (serving children) who do not exceed the Provider-Member Ratio standards - Occupancy of LTSS settings nearing or exceeding capacity for any of the following settings: Adult Day Care/Adult Day Health, Assisted Living Facilities/E-ARCH, CCFFH, Nursing Facilities, or Respite Care Facilities

 - 5. Percent of Adult Members with access to their PCP within the Driving Time Standards - 6.
 Percent of Child Members with access to their PCP within the Driving Time Standards - 7.
 Overall ratio of Ob/GYNs to women of reproductive age - 8.
 Number of Provider Categories (out of 43 in Urban settings; 42 in Rural settings) with Driving Time Standards where fewer than 85% of Members needing or using those services have access to the Provider Categories within the Driving Time Standards. - C) KPIs based on the physical and virtual network combined: - Percentage of Psychiatrists (or Psychiatrists and Psychiatric Nurse Practitioners in rural settings) who do not exceed the Provider-Member Ratio standards - 2.
 Percentage of All Other Behavioral Providers who do not exceed the Provider-Member Ratio Standards - 3.
 Number of Provider Categories (out of 43 in Urban settings; 42 in Rural settings) with Driving Time Standards where fewer than 85% of Members needing or using those services have access to the Provider Categories within the Driving Time Standards. - 4.
-Number of Provider Categories (out of 43 in Urban settings; 42 in Rural settings) with Driving Time Standards where fewer than 85% of Members needing or using those services have access to the Provider Categories within the Driving Time Standards. - D) KPIs that consider the network after it is restricted to providers with no restrictions/caps on QUEST members and who are currently accepting new QUEST members. - 1.
-Percentage drop in overall ratio of Ob/GYNs to women of reproductive age exceeding 20%
+Number of Provider Categories (out of 43 in Urban settings; 42 in Rural settings) with Driving Time Standards where fewer than 85% of Members needing or using those services have access to the Provider Categories within the Driving Time Standards. - D) KPIs that consider the network after it is restricted to providers with no restrictions/caps on QUEST members and who are currently accepting new QUEST members. - Percentage drop in overall ratio of Ob/GYNs to women of reproductive age exceeding 20%